raphaelm/django-pgrowcrypt/README.rst

 in plain text, so this requires the connection to the database to be either local or encrypted and requires you to trust the database administrator.

+Further limitations:

+* Works only on PostgreSQL (obviously)

 Usage
 -----